 Offering faster data download and upload speeds through greater use of radio spectrum it will allow for more devices to access mobile internet at the same time!

-The Different Levels Of 5G
+The Different Levels Of 5G – What is the difference between 4G and 5G?

 Not all 5G is created equally.
 Like many things in tech, there are different levels to 5G.